CatoMaior/myLibrary/README.md

 # myLibrary

 C library with some common tasks and data structures.
-I know the name is not the best but I have no imagination for names\
+I know the name is not the best but I have no imagination for names.\
 Project in active development, check [here](https://catomaior.github.io/myLibrary/) for the documentation and [here](https://github.com/CatoMaior/myLibrary/releases/tag/latest) to download latest build (64 bits only, but you can compile from source in order to support other architectures).

 ## Table of contents